romolog/CPP__webserver__simple_2025/README.md

 * Scalable:			Transparent and scalable architecture
 * CMake:			CMake-based build system
 * Bash:				Bash script with automated tests and clear result reporting
 * Parsing:			Parsing of the input configuration file with proper handling of comments, token → lexeme → configuration chains, and detection of syntax and lexical errors
 * Configuration:	The configuration file supports multiple servers with different ports or hostnames, a default index page or directory autoindex, and routing request to target directory.
-* I/O multiplex:	Network programming implementing input and output multiplex based on epoll API
+* I/O multiplex:	Network programming implementing input&nbsp;/&nbsp;output multiplex based on epoll API
 * Sockets:			Sockets status control for removing clients on errors or connection drops
 * Methods:			Implementation of the GET, POST, and DELETE methods
 * CGI:				CGI request handling